juju/docs/src/en/config-digitalocean.md

-Title: Configuring for Digital Ocean
+Title: Configuring for DigitalOcean

-# Configuring for Digital Ocean
+# Configuring for DigitalOcean

 !!! **Note:** This particular provider is in "beta" as it is developed by community member [Kapil Thangavelu](http://github.com/kapilt/juju-digitalocean)